oanda/apidocs/v1/forex-labs.md

 ## Forex Labs

 As part of our OANDA API offering, we provide access to OANDA FXLabs for forex analysis, signals and FX tools.
-For more information see our [Forex Labs](http://fxtrade.oanda.ca/analysis/labs) website.
+The information provided by these API requests is available on our [Forex Labs](http://fxtrade.oanda.ca/analysis/labs) website.

 This offering is under developement so you can expect changes to some of the resources.
 Please monitor our [release notes](/docs/v1/release-notes) page for any recent changes.

+__Note:__ All the endpoints on this page require authentication, as such they cannot be access through the sandbox environment and must use either https://api-fxpractice.oanda.com/ or https://api-fxtrade.oanda.com/ as the base url.
+Examples on this page are shown with api-fxpractice.

 -----------------